G5andeepD/Cookie-Bytes-Calm-Quest-Admin-Dashboard-Front-End/README.md

-#Calm Quest
+## Calm Quest Admin Dashboard

-The Calm Quest Admin Dashboard is a streamlined tool designed to empower administrators with comprehensive control over the Calm Quest platform.
-Through an intuitive interface, administrators can effortlessly manage student and counselor data, oversee user interactions, and facilitate effective communication.
-The dashboard provides real-time insights, enabling swift decision-making while maintaining a seamless user experience.
-With its user-friendly design and powerful features, the Calm Quest Admin Dashboard optimizes administrative tasks, ensuring a harmonious and supportive environment for students and counselors alike.
+The **Calm Quest Admin Dashboard** is a user-friendly tool that empowers administrators to efficiently manage the Calm Quest platform.
+With an intuitive interface, it allows seamless management of student and counselor data, tracking user interactions, and facilitating communication.
+Real-time insights aid in swift decision-making, ensuring a harmonious environment.
+This dashboard optimizes administrative tasks, fostering a supportive space for students and counselors.